Our Vision, Aims and Strategy

 - learn about global justice, spread that learning and use it to

-- take action to increase equality, justice and sustainability, locally and globally.
+- take action to increase equality, justice and the health of earth’s natural systems, locally and globally.

 AIMS – How we want to do it: